Friday, February 4 at Maryland Meadworks in Hyattsville (7:00-10:00)

 The bad news is that most of the local indoor venues we used to play are now closed permanently due to the pandemic (R.I.P.
 Villain & Saint, Sotto, Harp & Fiddle, Twins Jazz...).
-So now that live music is starting to return, we need to work on finding some new favorite spots to play in DC.
-If you have suggestions, please let us know...
+The outdoor venues are mostly music-less from November to February, so we expect a few slow months.
+We'll see you when we can...

 We also love playing private parties, which is a great way to introduce our music to people who wouldn't hear us otherwise.
 So if you'd like to host Brulee in your living room, backyard, office, Jacuzzi greenhouse, kitchen, yacht, private jet, safari tent, treehouse, basement, private South Pacific atoll, airport business class lounge, or Neapolitan pizzeria, just let us know.
 Lou recently acquired a small 1957 Fender Harvard Amp that's not powerful enough for most gigs, but it sounds gorgeous in a living room.
 If you want to provide the living room and a small audience, we'd love to come over with the Harvard and play for you.